INTRODUCTION

 Potassium is a powerhouse mineral essential for maintaining a healthy heart and optimal blood pressure.
 Its ability to counteract sodium makes it an unrewarded hero in cardiovascular health.
 By reducing water retention and relaxing blood vessels, potassium naturally lowers blood pressure.
 Additionally, it enhances blood circulation, minimises inflammation and reduces the risk of heart disease.
-Incorporating balanced potassium for healthy blood pressure is a simple yet effective way to achieve long-term health and wellbeing.
+Incorporating balanced potassium for healthy blood pressure is a simple yet effective way to achieve long-term physical health and mental wellbeing.

 THE ROLE OF POTASSIUM IN LOWERING BLOOD PRESSURE